 Alter table ForeignKeyTable add constraint ForeignKeyTable_ForiegnKeyColumn_FK

 Foreign key (ForiegnKeyColumn) references PrimaryKeyTable (PrimaryKeyColumn).

-Whenever you face duplicity in your records and you want to remove duplicate data from the table.
-This is one of the important questions where interviewer ask from you in an interview.
-There are several ways to delete duplicate records from the table as.
+Whenever you face duplicates in your records, you want to remove duplicate data from the table.
+This is one of the important questions where an interviewer asks you in an interview.
+There are several ways to delete duplicate records from the table.

 Deletion of duplicate records with Common Table Expressions (CTE)

 CTE, which defines a temporary named result data set.

 During the execution, a column name ‘rownumber’ contains some value, there is more than 1 value which shows the duplicate result, to remove this run a query below as;